 - Supports many arrays of protocols: HTTP(s) JMS, AMQP, Rabbit MQ, TIBCO EMS, SOAP, REST, IBM MQ, NET TCP

-- Integrates into the Agile and DevOps Cycle
+- Additionally, it integrates into the Agile and DevOps Cycle.

 - Maximize reuse and maintainability with model-based test automation

-- API tests can be used across mobile, cross-browser, packaged apps, etc…
+- In addition to this, we can use API tests across mobile, cross-browser, packaged apps, etc.

 - Achieve sustainable automation with new technology